Cleantech: the green revolution transforming the economy and preparing for the future

 What are cleantechs and why is there so much talk about them?

-Cleantech, or clean technologies, refers to all innovations aimed at reducing the environmental impact of human activities.
-They cover a wide range of sectors: renewable energies, energy efficiency, natural resource management and even sustainable agriculture.
+Cleantechs, or cleantech technologies, refer to all innovations aimed at reducing the environmental impact of human activities.
+They cover a wide range of sectors: renewable energies, energy efficiency, natural resource management, and even sustainable agriculture.
 Basically, it's anything that helps reduce our carbon footprint 🌱.

 The term has been on everyone's lips in recent years, and for good reason!
-According to the International Energy Agency (IEA), the world needs to halve its greenhouse gas emissions by 2030 to achieve carbon neutrality by 2050.
+According to the International Energy Agency (IEA), the world must halve its greenhouse gas emissions by 2030 to achieve carbon neutrality by 2050.
 Stings, doesn't it? 🤯

-To fully understand cleantechs, let's break them down into broad families.
-This will help you pinpoint where they can have a direct impact on your business.
+To fully understand cleantech, let's break it down into major families.
+This will help you identify where they can have a direct impact on your business.

 1. Renewable energies: harnessing the power of nature